shlokamohanty/i-write-sometimes/_posts/2026-07-11-thesis-story.md

 Tara’s research was finally picking up.
 Rysa could picture them in love and having kids, owning a truck.

 A young Tara tells Oli she misses the violin, but she can’t pick up the violin.
 It’s too hard for her.
 It was a dream.
 She let go of it for the telescope, for good.
 She has to make it as a physicist.
 Oh, she is terrible at mathematics.
 Her linear algebra scores are to be laughed at.
-And she scored a B in mechanics.
+And she scored a B in mechanics and relativity.
 There goes a physics PhD at the top schools.

 Rysa never said she’s scared.
 But by the lake, her legs weren’t facing Tara’s.
 Her eyebrows tightened.
 She’s not being real with me.
 Is she?
 I replay.
 She's smiling.
 The tone of her voice sounds different now.
 Maybe she was being real.
 And Tara says bye, after wishing her well.
 Nothing else.